Drag queen: Female impersonator

+Drag queens and kings

+The meaning of the term drag queen has changed across time.
+The term first emerged in New York City in the 1950s, and initially had two meanings.
+The first meaning referred to an amateur performer who did not make a living in drag but may have participated in amateur public performances such as those held at a drag ball or a drag pageant.
+This was meant to draw a line differentiating amateurs performing in drag for fun from professional female impersonators who made a living performing in drag.

+The second original meaning of drag queen was applied to men who chose to wear women's clothing on the streets, an act which was at that time illegal in New York City.
+Of this latter type, two additional slang terms were applied: square drag queens which meant "boys who looked like girls but who you knew were boys," and street queens who were queer male sex workers, often homeless, who dressed as women.
+This second use of the term was also layered with transphobic subtext, and the term drag queen was again meant to protect the professional female impersonator by allowing them to dissociate themselves from both aspects of queer culture and from sex workers to maintain respectability among the predominantly heteronormative audiences who employed them.
+This understanding of the term drag queen persisted through the 1960s.

-In 1971, an article in Lee Brewster's Drag Queens magazine describes a drag queen as a "homosexual tranvestite" who is hyperfeminine, flamboyant, and militant.
-Drag queens are further described as having an attitude of superiority, and being commonly courted by heterosexual men who would "not ordinarily participate in homosexual relationships".
-The term drag queen implied "homosexual transvestite", but the term drag carried no such connotations.
-In the 1970s, drag queen is again defined as a "homosexual transvestite".
-Drag is parsed as changing one's clothes to those of a different sex, while queen is said to refer to a homosexual man.
+In 1971, an article in Lee Brewster's Drag Queens magazine described a drag queen as a "homosexual transvestite" who is hyperfeminine, flamboyant, and militant.
+Drag queens were further described as having an attitude of superiority, and commonly courted by heterosexual men who would "not ordinarily participate in homosexual relationships".
+While the term drag queen implied "homosexual transvestite", the term drag carried no such connotations.

+In the 1970s, drag queen was continually defined as a "homosexual transvestite".
+Drag was parsed as changing one's clothes to those of a different sex, while queen was said to refer to a homosexual man.

 For much of history, drag queens were men, but in more modern times, cisgender and trans women, as well as non-binary people, also perform as drag queens.
 In a 2018 article, Psychology Today stated that drag queens are "most typically gay cisgender men (though there are many drag queens of varying sexual orientations and gender identities)".

 Examples of trans-feminine drag queens, sometimes called trans queens, include Monica Beverly Hillz and Peppermint.
 Cisgender female drag queens are sometimes called faux queens or bioqueens, though critics of this practice assert that faux carries the connotation that the drag is fake, and that the use of bioqueen exclusively for cisgender females is a misnomer since trans-feminine queens exhibit gynomorphic features.

 Drag queens' counterparts are drag kings: performers, usually women, who dress in exaggeratedly masculine clothing.
 Examples of drag kings include Landon Cider.
 Trans men who dress like drag kings are sometimes termed trans kings.
-Drag has been argued to be an over-expression of the stereotypical female look.
-Drag is known to break down gender norms and can thus be seen as 'gender bending'.